HarrisSte/Employee-Tracker/README.md

 ## Description

-Introducing our state-of-the-art Employee Tracker, designed specifically for business owners like you.
+Introducing Employee Tracker, designed specifically for business owners like you.
 With this powerful tool at your fingertips, you'll have complete control over managing and organizing the departments, roles, and employees within your company, enabling you to streamline operations and plan for future growth effectively.

 Our Employee Tracker provides a centralized platform where you can effortlessly view and manage all aspects of your workforce.
 You'll have real-time access to comprehensive employee profiles, including their job titles, department affiliations, and other relevant details.
 This allows you to quickly locate specific employees and obtain essential information at a glance.